-Chris has fifteen years of experience implementing and managing restoration projects in the Sacramento Valley.
+Chris has eighteen years of experience implementing and managing restoration projects in the Sacramento Valley.
 Chris gained his first habitat restoration experience while working with Hedgerow Farms in the mid-nineties.
 Since then, Chris has managed and implemented habitat restoration projects for the Yolo County Resource Conservation District, Colusa County Resource Conservation District and was the Habitat Restoration Program Manager for Audubon California’s Landowner Stewardship Program for seven years.
 He now serves as the Executive Director for Solano RCD.
 Chris is a current board member of the Putah Creek Council and is a former president of the California Native Grasslands Association.
 Chris graduated from UC Davis with a degree in political science with an emphasis in environmental studies and planning and a minor in natural resources.

-Katherine Holmes, Assistant Executive Director
+Deputy Executive Director

 Katherine manages and implements a wide diversity of restoration programs for Solano RCD.
 She works with a variety of public and private partners to eradicate invasive weeds, propagate and install native plants, design and install irrigation systems, and monitor program success.
 Her projects have included riparian corridor enhancement, on-farm conservation (hedgerows and wildlife ponds), and rangeland weed control.
 She chairs the Solano County Weed Management Area.
 Katherine has worked for Solano RCD since 2007; prior to that she worked for six years in resource management for California State Parks and eight years in recycling coordination for the city of Manteca.
 Katherine holds a BS in Biology/Botany from CSU Stanislaus and a PhD in Ecology from UC Davis.